Manu098vm/SVResearches/README.md

 Notably, the tool will extract Pokémons from Boxes, Party and what I beleive being the Overworld block.
 The tool also creates a Raid block dump.
 From there we can analyze the raids seeds.

+To use, drag & drop a Scarlet or Violet save file into the exe.

 ## SVXoroCalc
 This program implements the Xoroshiro used by the Scarlet/Violet games for Raids.
 While we can not predict advances for legit RNG manipulations (thanks Anubis for the confirmation!), the tool still offer some interesting functionalities: